jupyter-widgets/ipywidgets/docs/source/migration_guides.md

 For a summarized list of changes affecting custom widget authors, please see the "Developers" section of the [changelog](./changelog) for 8.0.

-Please consider updating your widget by generating a new widget from the cookiecutter at https://github.com/jupyter-widgets/widget-cookiecutter and adapting the changes to your widget.
-The widget cookiecutter has been updated to use best practices in Python packaging and Jupyter Widget infrastructure.
+Please consider updating your widget by generating a new widget from the [JavaScript widget cookiecutter](https://github.com/jupyter-widgets/widget-cookiecutter) and adapting the code to your widget, since the cookiecutter has been updated to use best practices in Python packaging and Jupyter Widget infrastructure.

 For example migrations, see these PRs: